low-key2703/cloudmart-devops/docs/PROGRESS.md

 - `/health` - Liveness probe (is it running?)
 - `/ready` - Readiness probe (can it serve traffic?)
 - `/metrics` - Prometheus scraping endpoint

+---
+**Note:** All credentials in this documentation are for local development only.
+Never use default passwords in production environments.